Seniors - Class of 2021

 In order to participate in the graduation ceremony, EHS must receive your final grade prior to graduation.
 The West Ada School district has approved specific courses to fulfill graduation requirements, so it is important to discuss these options with your counselor before enrolling in a correspondence course.

-* Please make certain that all course work, including exams, is completed and received by BYU by TBD
+* Please make certain that all course work, including exams, is completed and received by BYU by May 14th, 2021

-* Contact Ms. Hansen to schedule taking the final.
+* Contact Mrs. Evans to schedule taking the final.

 * $15.00 administration fee is due at time of exam